Winter Speaker Series 2025 Virtual Only

 The Political Outlook for 2025

 West will examine the political outlook for the coming year.
-What are the priorities of the new president and what issues is he or she likely to address?
+What are the priorities of the new president and what issues is he likely to address?
 What will the new Congress look like and how will that help or hinder progress towards resolving the country’s most pressing problems.
 Using an analysis of the latest polls and emerging trends, West will put the new administration in historic context and discuss what people should pay attention to.

 January 18: Hidde Ploegh